Tyntchtykbek Tchoroev: Journalism, literature, and reporting

-His first ever political pamphlet was published by the monthly satirical and humorous magazine Chalkan (Stinging-Nettle) in October 1974, when he was still a school boy.
-It was written under influence of the Soviet propaganda machine about the Western world.
+His first political pamphlet was published by the monthly satirical magazine Chalkan (Stinging-Nettle) in October 1974, when he was still a schoolboy.
+It was written under the influence of the Soviet propaganda apparatus regarding the Western world.

-Tchoroev (Chorotegin) published several humorous short stories in Kyrgyz in several newspapers, magazines, almanacs and a small book (1974–1986).
+Chorotegin published numerous humorous short stories in Kyrgyz in various newspapers, magazines, almanacs and a small book (1974–1986).

-He published a lot of reports and publicist articles on cultural and social life of Kyrgyzstanis, people of Central Asia and China in Kyrgyz and Russian languages.
+He published numerous reports and journalistic articles on the cultural and social life of Kyrgyzstanis and peoples of Central Asia and China, in both Kyrgyz and Russian.

-Tchoroev (Chorotegin) translated two books from English into Kyrgyz: The Fatal Conceit: The Errors of Socialism, 1988, by Friedrich August von Hayek, published in Bishkek in 1998 (ISBN 9967-11-025-2) and The Rise of the West: A History of the Human Community: With a Retrospective Essay, 1991, by William Hardy McNeill (its ancient and early medieval ages part), published in Bishkek in 2002 (ISBN 9967-11-133-X).
-Both translations were published by the Soros-Kyrgyzstan Foundation.

-He edited several books in Kyrgyz and Russian, including monographs by a Kyrgyz orientalist Omurkul Kara uulu (Karaev), a Russian archeology professor Yuliy Khudiakov, the Kyrgyz historians Arslan Koichiev, Akylbek Kylychev, Oljobay Karatayev, a lawyer Sabyrbek Kojonaliev, some English-Kyrgyz dictionaries for children, etc.
+He edited several books in Kyrgyz and Russian, including monographs by the Kyrgyz orientalist Omurkul Kara uulu (Karaev), the Russian archeology professor Yuliy Khudiakov, the Kyrgyz historians Arslan Koichiev, Akylbek Kylychev, and Oljobay Karatayev, the lawyer Sabyrbek Kojonaliev, and several English–Kyrgyz dictionaries for children.

-In 1991 April Tchoroev (Chorotegin) became the second freelancer to work for the Kyrgyz Service of Radio Free Europe/Radio Liberty inside the country.
+In April 1991, Chorotegin became the second freelancer to work for the Kyrgyz Service of Radio Free Europe/Radio Liberty from within the country.

-He was the first chief of the Bishkek Bureau of the Radio Azattyk (the Kyrgyz Service of Radio Free Europe/Radio Liberty) in 1992–1995, 1996–1998).
+He was the first chief of the Bishkek Bureau of Radio Azattyk (the Kyrgyz Service of Radio Free Europe/Radio Liberty) from 1992 to 1995 and again from 1996 to 1998.

-Tchoroev (Chorotegin) worked as a producer of the BBC Kyrgyz Service (based in London) in April 1998 – July 2000.
+Chorotegin worked as a producer for the BBC Kyrgyz Service (based in London) from April 1998 to July 2000.

-He became a broadcaster of the Radio Azattyk (the Kyrgyz Service of Radio Free Europe/Radio Liberty, based in Prague) on 25 July 2000.
-He was the director of the Service between 1 January 2003 and 30 September 2010.
+He became a broadcaster for Radio Azattyk (the Kyrgyz Service of Radio Free Europe/Radio Liberty, based in Prague) on 25 July 2000.
+He served as director of the service from 1 January 2003 to 30 September 2010.

-On 16 August 2011, he ceased his broadcaster's position at the Prague headquarters of the Radio Azattyk.
+On 16 August 2011, he ceased his broadcaster's position at the Prague headquarters of Radio Azattyk.

 He is one of the active members of the Kyrgyz-language Wikipedia movement (since 2009).

-He was the chairman of the Board of the Muras (Heritage) Foundation under the Office of the President of the Kyrgyz Republic (August 2013 to May 2017.)
+He served as chairman of the Board of the Muras (Heritage) Foundation under the Office of the President of the Kyrgyz Republic from August 2013 to May 2017.